Creating a Non Toxic home is an extremely important goal. Because everything

 The two most common forms of PFAS’s are:

-You're exposed to this dangerous chemicals when you wear stain-resistant, water-repellent and wrinkle-free clothing and sit on furniture and carpeting that was treated with PFAS.
+You're exposed to these dangerous chemicals when you wear stain-resistant, water-repellent and wrinkle-free clothing and sit on furniture and carpeting that was treated with PFAS.
 Stain-resistant carpeting and furniture can also contaminate your indoor air with PFAS

 So, a non toxic home would be free of: